cca/equella_language/readme.md

 EQUELLA doesn't support a way to inject scripts onto any given page.
 We can add them to display templates for item summaries and to portlets on the dashboard, but not into places like the login page, settings menu, user profile, etc. Thus when we want to use a JavaScript hack to fix something, we have to insert it as an HTML `<script>` tag in a string definition somewhere.
 There are a couple hacks in this language pack:

-- improved-login.js in `com.tle.web.sections.equella.logon.title`
+- improved-login.js in `com.equella.core.logon.title`
-- disable-cloud.js in `com.tle.web.sections.equella.footer.thankyou`
+- disable-cloud.js in `com.equella.core.footer.thankyou`

 For new hacks going forward that don't have a particular suitable location, we'll add them to the "thankyou" string that appears near the bottom of the HTML body on every page.